OpenRCT2/OpenRCT2/CommunityGuidelines.md

 ## Team rules

-On top of the community rules the development and moderation team has to keep themselves to a specific set of rules.
+On top of the community rules, the development and moderation team has to keep themselves to a specific set of rules.

 ### Behavioural rules